OSVTAC/project-recommendations/pages/decisions.md

 selected choices (called _paper cast vote record_ (CVR) in California Election Code).
 The shorter format could be on smaller paper, possibly only a single sheet, vs a larger multipage scanned mail ballot.
-Voting machines (ballot marking devices) could be used only by voters with disabilities, while most voters at a precinct or vote center uses a normal mail ballot, or all voters there could use voting machines with printed ballots.
+Voting machines (ballot marking devices) at a precinct or vote center could be used only for the purposes of providing an accessible option, while voters not requiring an accessible option could use a normal mail ballot, or all voters at a precinct or vote center could use voting machines with printed ballots.

 Mail-Only Format Pros:

 * Only one style of ballot printing is required
-* No need for precinct voters to use voting machines-- voters without disabilities can use a "low-tech" solution of only a marker or pen
+* No need for precinct voters to use voting machines-- voters not requiring an accessible option can use a "low-tech" solution of only a marker or pen
 * Central storage and recounting has all the same ballot size/type
 * Better ballot secrecy because all ballots look the same.
 * Reduced requirements for printers and possible problems with printer